sauliuspr-reya/monitoring-dashbaord/docs/VERIFICATION-WORKER-SETUP.md

       - name: nextjs-app
         image: your-registry/migration-dashboard:latest
         env:
-        # ... existing env vars ...
+        # ... existing env vars (SOURCE_DATABASE_URL, TARGET_DATABASE_URL, etc.) ...
-        - name: ENABLE_VERIFICATION_WORKER
-          value: "true"
 ```

 ## How It Works

 1. When the Next.js server starts, the `instrumentation.ts` hook runs
-2. It checks for `ENABLE_VERIFICATION_WORKER=true`
-3. If enabled, it dynamically imports and starts the `VerificationWorker`
+2. It dynamically imports and starts the `VerificationWorker`
-4. The worker runs in the background, polling for verification jobs
+3. The worker runs in the background, polling for verification jobs every 5 seconds
+4. Progress is updated in the database every 5 seconds during processing

 ## Verification